 Environment I - Three semester hours.
 Theories concepts, and knowledge about human development and behavior within the context of the social environment through the study of life cycle development in the ecological system.
 Major social and cultural institutions and their impacts on diverse individuals, families, groups and organizations will be examined.
-This course is required for all students.
 This course is required for all students in the 60 hour degree program